google/go-github/test/README.md

     GITHUB_AUTH_TOKEN=XXX go test -v -tags=integration ./integration

+Some tests create repositories.
+By default, the new repositories will be owned by the user identified by the OAuth token.
+Set the `GITHUB_OWNER='<GH_OWNER>'` environment variable to specify a different owner, such as an organization.

 Additionally there are a set of integration tests for the Authorizations API.
 These tests require a GitHub user (username and password), and also that a [GitHub Application](https://github.com/settings/applications/new) (with